odnodym/tableau-ga4-ecommerce-dashboard/README.md

 ## Overview
 Interactive ecommerce analytics dashboard built in Tableau using Google Analytics 4 public dataset from BigQuery.
+The dashboard was created using GA4 public ecommerce data from BigQuery and transformed with SQL before visualization in Tableau Public.

 ## Tools
 - SQL (BigQuery)